-Running workloads using GPUs
+Running workloads with GPUs

 A Managed Service for Kubernetes cluster allows running workloads on GPUs (GPUs), which may be of use in tasks with special computing requirements.